rapp-project/rapp-platform/rapp_web_services/README.md

 $ ./run.sh
 ```

-Any js file, stored under the services/ directory with a .service.js extension, is considered to be
-a HOP Web Service js executable file.
-HOP Server is responsible for registering those services, on run-time, as workers.

 **Note**: Do not change HOP Server configuration parameters, unless you know what you are doing!!

 ## Directories

-- services/ : Front-end HOP web services running on RAPP Platform.
+- services/ :  Web Services implementations (Source files).
+- workers/ : Web Workers implementations (Source files).
-- module/   : Common developed modules used for developing and testing HOP services.
+- src/ : Common source directory (Except web-service and web-worker implementations).
-- config/   : This directory containes configuration files.
-Those files are loaded by the HOP Server on run-time.
+- config/   : This directory containes several configuration files for the HOP Server, web-workers and the web-services to use.